lschroefl/rnaseq/README.md

 **pipeline.sh** -> a bash script that contains all the steps from receiving raw fastq files until the creation of a count table containing genes as rows and samples as columns(ie. quality control, mapping, some mapping statistics calculations).

 **pipeline.Rmd** -> a R markdown file that presents the results in html format, in a clean and neat way.
-My analysis continues with the count table (from flow_neuronet.sh), performs differential gene expression analysis, gene set enrichment anaylisis, clustering and diverse visualizations for an intuitive understanding and exploration of the data.
+The analysis takes the count table as input and performs differential gene expression analysis, gene set enrichment anaylisis, clustering and diverse visualizations for an intuitive understanding and exploration of the data.

 **transform_to_integer.pl** -> a perl script that rounds the count table, in case there are floats.